Pnoexz/php-diem/README.md

-# php-diem
+# Diem
-Date management library
+Date management library built with quality tools in mind.